MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-aspnet-core/includes/5-coupon-service-design.md

 There are many ways to implement a coupon code feature in an e-commerce app.
 For simplicity, the following business requirements have been provided:

 * To obtain a discount, the user can apply a coupon code from the checkout page.
 All coupon codes are prefixed with *DISC-* and are suffixed with an unsigned integer.
 The integer indicates the US dollar amount to be deducted from the order total.
-For example, *DISC-30* deducts 30 US dollars.
+For example, *DISC-30* deducts $30 USD.
 * The coupon service must validate that the coupon code is available before allowing it to be used.
 * Once the payment is processed, the ordering service should request validation for the coupon during the order process.
 * Upon validation, the coupon should be assigned to the order and won't be available for any other order.